parrt/msds692/notes/webanalytics.md

         print "Visit to page "+page
     # return the result of calling app.send_static_file on 'images/shim.gif'

-app.run()
+app.run(host='0.0.0.0')
 ```

-Once you think you have your server going, start it up and then have your browser open the local file `static/index.html`.
+Once you think you have your server going, open your browser on the local file `static/index.html`.
 You should see `Visit to page index.html` as output from the running server.
 Try it a few times and click on the link to `anotherpage.html`.
 You should see different output in the server console.

 Now, add a `dashboard` function to your server that is triggered when someone visits URL `http://127.0.0.1:5000/dashboard`.